Background

 Then I found the Google Charts API.
 It seemed to be the solution to all my problems.
 It was a full-featured JavaScript chart library, available for free, with some caveats.
 Specifically, it is free but not open source.
 So the source code is not available in any easily human-readable format.
 Also, the code itself is included not with a script tag directly.
 You add a loader script which you then call, providing this loader function with a callback function to be run on completion.

 This last part added some considerable complexity for a new AngularJS developer.
-I did some hunting around and found a couple work arounds where you manually bootstrap your Angular app in the loader’s callback function.
+I did some hunting around and found a couple of workarounds, where you manually bootstrap your Angular app in the loader’s callback function.
 This worked but seemed unnecessary when the chart would not be displayed in every page of the app.
 Making my own directive wasn’t exactly a piece of cake either.

 Enter the Directive